At Gonzen, near Sargans.

 |1951||base tunnel built, cable car decommissioned.|

 The iron and manganese deposits at Gonzen are a layer in sedimentary limestone from the Malm (Upper Jurassic).
-Ite is found in the upper part of the Unterer Quintnerkalk.
-There are two different layers with ore, the Gonzenlager and the Tschuggenlager in one horizont, the Valenalager in a second one below.
+Its is found in the upper part of the Unterer Quintnerkalk.
+There are three different layers with ore, the Gonzenlager and the Tschuggenlager in one horizon, the Valenalager in a second one below.
 They are about five to eight meters apart.

 The iron ore is of a rather good quality, with a little more than 50% iron.
-The total amount of already mined 2.7 Million tons is about half of the existing remains.
+The total amount of already mined 2.7 Million tons is about half of the deposit.
 2.3 Million tons are certain, 2.4 Million tons in all likelihood, and 0.8 Million tons are possible.

 The two day tour is a little strenuous, although there is no necessity to climb.
-Apropriate clothes for the cold and humid mine, shoes, clothes to change and so force must be brought.
-If visitors have no helmet with a lamp, this may be provided.
-This tours are only for adults, and a reservation at least a fourtnight in advance is necessary.
+Appropriate clothes for the cold and humid mine, good walking shoes, clothes to change and so force must be brought.
+If visitors have no helmet with a lamp, this is provided.
+These tours are only for adults, and a reservation at least a fortnight in advance is necessary.